phonopy/symfc-alm/README.md

 - Estimating force constants using the least squares method.

-- Estimating force constants using the ridge regression method and analytically calculating leave-one-out cross-validation (LOOCV) error.
+- Estimating force constants using the ridge regression method and analytically calculating leave-one-out cross validation (LOOCV) error.

 ## Usage